TOP TIPS FOR A GREAT CONFETTI EXPERIENCE | ADVICE FOR AMAZING CONFETTI PHOTOGRAPHS

 1 – Does your church/venue allow confetti?

-2 – What type of confetti is best & how much do we need?
+2 – What type of confetti is best and how much do we need?

 These days there are so many different types of confetti.
-My personal favourite is still the old-fashioned paper confetti which has coloured shapes of bells, hearts & horseshoes, which in this day & age must be biodegradable.
-Mix this with some larger, rainbow-coloured confetti & maybe a confetti cannon or two & you’re on to a winner!
-Most confetti you buy today is indeed biodegradable & you can get a whole range of rainbow colours in dissolvable paper so this doesn’t limit you to dried flowers, which will stick in your hair!
-What I will recommend is that medium-sized confetti is best – too small & it won’t show up on photographs & will stick in everyone’s hair for the rest of the day, too big (such as rose petals) & it just falls to the ground too quickly.
-A good flutter is best & everyone wants a good flutter, so go for the coloured paper confetti option!
-When it comes to how much do you need, most places recommend a handful for each person – my top tip for confetti is TWO large handfuls per person if you want a really amazing confetti experience & epic photographs!
+My personal favourite is still the old-fashioned paper confetti which has coloured shapes of bells, hearts and horseshoes, which in this day and age must be biodegradable.
+Mix this with some larger, rainbow-coloured confetti and maybe a confetti cannon or two & you’re on to a winner!
+Most confetti you buy today is indeed biodegradable and you can get a whole range of rainbow colours in dissolvable paper so this doesn’t limit you to dried flowers (which will stick in your hair!).
+What I will recommend is that medium-sized confetti is best – too small and it won’t show up on photographs and will stick in everyone’s hair for the rest of the day, too big (such as rose petals) and it just falls to the ground too quickly.
+A good flutter is best and everyone wants a good flutter, so go for the coloured paper confetti option!
+When it comes to how much do you need, most places recommend a handful for each person – my top tip for confetti is TWO large handfuls per person if you want a really amazing confetti experience and epic photographs!

 3 – How do you want your confetti thrown?

 Yes, there are options!
-Most couples opt for a ‘confetti tunnel’ where everyone lines each side & the couple walk through the middle, either walking back up the aisle during an outdoor wedding ceremony or outside the ceremony venue after your quiet time together.
+Most couples opt for a ‘confetti tunnel’ where everyone lines each side and the couple walk through the middle, either walking back up the aisle during an outdoor wedding ceremony or outside the ceremony venue after your quiet time together.
 What a great exit as newlyweds!
-Another option is for you to stand in the middle & stay static whilst your guests surround & bombard you with confetti, or have the confetti thrown right after your whole-group photo (if you’re having one) – that way everyone gets covered in confetti!
-Whichever you opt for, a great tip is for all your guests to throw the confetti up nice & high so it flutters down on you, & remember lots of confetti per person!
-Walk slowly to take it all in & really enjoy the experience.
+Another option is for you to stand in the middle and stay static whilst your guests surround and bombard you with confetti, or have the confetti thrown right after your whole-group photo (if you’re having one) – that way everyone gets covered in confetti!
+Whichever you opt for, a great tip is for all your guests to throw the confetti up nice and high so it flutters down on you, and remember lots of confetti per person!
+Walk slowly to take it all in and really enjoy the experience.

-4 – Who should give out the confetti & how?
+4 – Who should give out the confetti and how?